Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ```

 ### MIPI RTSP server
-This command will stream the video feed from the camera to an rtsp server, on which other users can see the footage if they have access to the rtsp link.
+This command will stream the live video feed from the camera to an rtsp server, on which other users can see the footage if they have access to the rtsp link.

 1. Type the command `sudo 01.mipi-rtsp.sh` to start rtsp server for MIPI captured images.
 Alternatively, you can enter the following command:
 ```